tendermint/spec/spec/core/genesis.md

 # Genesis

 The genesis file is the starting point of a chain.
-Tendermint's genesis is minimal because it is not aware of application state.
-An application will populate the genesis file with their own required fields.
+An application will populate the `app_state` field in the genesis with their required fields.
+Tendermint is not able to validate this section because it is unaware what application state consists of.

 ## Genesis Fields